ubco-cmps/data301_course/about/syllabus.md

 =======================
 2020 - 2021, Winter Term 1

-This is the official syllabus for Course 100.
+This is the official syllabus for DATA 301 and COSC 301.

 ## A message from your instructor